 \subsubsection{Realizable PAI Systems}

-In order to realize a PAI systems, we must have solid theoretical foundations.
+In order to realize PAI systems, solid theoretical foundation should be first set out.
 It is notable that unlike ODEs, essentially all PDEs that have been widely studied come quite directly from physics.
-For example, the diffusion equation arises in physics from the evolution of temperature or of gas density, the wave equation represents the propagation of linear waves, such as along a compressible spring, along fluids.
-RDEs come from studies of dissipative structure, representing far from thermal equilibrium state in thermodynamics.
-In this work, we introduce NPDEs to describe the PAI systems, and several viewpoints are presented as follows.
+For example, the diffusion equation arises in physics from the evolution of temperature or of gas density; the wave equation represents the propagation of linear waves, for instance, along a compressible spring or along fluids; RDEs come from studies of dissipative structure, representing far from thermal equilibrium state in thermodynamics.
+In this work, we introduce NPDEs to describe the PAI systems.
+We highlight several remarks as follows.